Our Franchisee Case Studies

 James said: “I liked the idea of the franchise model as you have the backup of the larger company behind to help you grow your business.
 I felt that customers feel at ease when they think they are dealing with a larger more established company.

 “I quite liked the idea of working in this industry after spending time manufacturing some of the products Ableworld sell.”

-“I think with Ableworld that the model really works if you have a 5-year plan and within those 5 years your goal is to have a network of about 5-6 stores.
+“I think with Ableworld that the model really works if you have a 5-year plan.
 Obviously you need the finance to back this up from day one and I feel that if I had looked at this model in that way it probably would’ve priced me out of it, but I do feel that this is the right approach when deciding on Ableworld.”

 Stuart and Jacky Simpson were Ableworld's first Scottish franchisees.
 Stuart is an engineer by trade and Jacky a college lecturer.
 Together with their small and loyal staff they have establish a good business on the outskirts of Glasgow.
 Here they give their thoughts on starting the franchise.

 “Franchising seemed to be a safer route to owning our own business and the mobility sector seemed to us to be growing and adapting all the time.”